B-UMMI/Chewie-NS/docs/user/tutorial.rst

 identifiers attributed by chewie-NS and re-determine representative sequences for the loci that were altered.
 The schema had not been altered since its upload and chewie-NS attributed the same allele identifiers that were already being used in the local schema.
-Thus, the sequence headers will be shorten and the synchronization process will simply remove the ``*`` from the headers.
-The file structure will be chaged to (we have included the mapping between th old identifiers with ``*`` and the new identifers without):
+Thus, the sequence headers will be shortened and the synchronization process will simply remove the ``*`` from the headers.
+The file structure will be changed to (we have included the mapping between th old identifiers with ``*`` and the new identifers without):

 ::

+    $ cat tut-00000001.fasta

     >tut-00000001_1
     ATGTTTAAAGGTAATAAGAAGTTGAATAGTTCTAAATTAGGTGATTACACACCACTTGAATTTGGTTCT...